isomerpages/csc-odex/pages/Terms of use.md

 **1 Agreement - Terms**
 All access of any area of ODEx Resource Portal [https://odex.csc.gov.sg/](https://odex.csc.gov.sg/)) (“The Website”) is governed by the terms and conditions below (“Terms”).
 If you do not agree to these terms and conditions, please do not access, browse or use The Website.
 Continue only if you accept these Terms.

-In these Terms, the words “we”, “our” and “us” refers to the Government of Singapore.
+In these Terms, the words “we”, “our” and “us” refers to the Civil Service College Singapore.

 **2 Access To The Website**
 The accessibility and operation of The Website relies on technologies outside our control.
 We do not guarantee continuous accessibility or uninterrupted operation of The Website.